-How much money does a finance and mortgage broker make?
+How much money does a finance and mortgage broker earn?

 Despite the doom and gloom news stories, the Australian property market will bounce back.
-According to Corelogic stats, residential property values are in growth territory as at the end of 2019.
-While the coronavirus pandemic has added additional challenges to the property market in 2020, over the long term Australians’ love affair with property will remain.
+While the coronavirus pandemic has added additional challenges to the property market in 2021, over the long term Australians’ love affair with property will remain.

 At the same time, it’s true that lenders are getting stricter with what they require from borrowers.
 Interest rates may be low, but ‘stress tests’ are higher and it can be hard to keep up with what grants and assistance are available in the market.
 As a result, there’s one group of property professionals whose services are more in demand than ever: mortgage brokers.